 Stellar Herb-Cured Fish

 I adore curing, pickling and fermenting foods.
-However, most cured fish recipes like gravlax are tricky because they require weighting down the fish to expel moisture.
+However, most cured fish recipes like gravlax are tricky because they require weighing down the fish to expel moisture.
 For me, that ruins the texture.
-My stellar version uses salt and sugar to draw out the liquid from the fish, so the texture and flavor is superb.
+Instead, my stellar version uses salt and sugar to draw out the liquid from the fish so the texture and flavor are superb.
 This gravlax works equally well on bagels or toasted and buttered brioche; as a sliced, plated appetizer; cubed and toothpicked as hors d’oeuvres, or however you like to use herb-cured fish.

 - 1 tablespoon cumin seeds

 - 2 cups chopped dill